Srividya023/Financial-Planning-and-Analysis-FP-and-A-Copilot---A-mini-Financial-Assistant/README.md

 Python, Pandas, Streamlit, Plotly/Matplotlib, simple intent routing, Git/GitHub

 ## How to use (In-app)
-Go to Agent page.
+- Open **Agent** page.
-Ask a question in plain English, for example:
+- Ask a question in plain English, e.g.:
-“Revenue vs budget for May 2025”
+  - `Revenue vs budget for 2025-06`
-“Gross-margin trend last 6 months”
+  - `Gross-margin trend last 6 months`
-“OpEx by category for 2025-06”
+  - `OpEx by category for 2025-06`
-“Cash runway in months if burn = last 3-mo average” Read the answer + view the chart.
-Adjust your question or month to drill down.
+  - `Cash runway in months`
+- Get:
+  - a concise numeric answer
+  - a chart you can read at a glance

 ## How it works (brief)
-Intent detection parses the question (e.g., “revenue vs budget”).
+- **Intent detection** parses the question (e.g., “revenue vs budget”).
-Router calls the right metric function with parsed month/entity.
+- **Router** maps intent → the right metric function with month/entity.
+- **Metric function** reads `fixtures/data.xlsx`, aggregates, and returns:
+  - numbers for the answer
+  - a figure object for the chart
+- **UI** renders results and shows helpful notes if data/sheets are missing.
-Metric function reads from fixtures/data.xlsx, aggregates, and returns:
+- **Metric function** reads `fixtures/data.xlsx`, aggregates, and returns:
-         1. a concise numeric answer and
+  - numbers for the answer
-         2. a figure object for the chart.
+  - a figure object for the chart
-The UI renders both.
-If something’s missing, it shows a helpful note.
+- **UI** renders results and shows helpful notes if data/sheets are missing.